pdjr-beatrice/beatrice-wheelhouse/README.md

 # beatrice-wheelhouse

-Proposal for a half-wheelhouse for BEATRICE OF HULL.
+Project to build a new half-wheelhouse for BEATRICE OF HULL.

 BEATRICE's original wheelhouse is a collapsing design consisting of removable wall panels and doors in iroko and a five-panel roof in